 Out of Programme Pause

 Allowing trainees to step in and out of training, and to the have their learning during this period assessed on their return and potentially count towards their CCT.
 More information for trainees considered Out of Programme Pause (OOP-P) below.

-In 2017, we ran a pilot allowing higher specialty trainees in emergency medicine the ability to train at 50%, 60% or 80% of a full time rota for 12 months, without having to meet the criteria set out in the Gold Guide.
+In 2017, Health Education ran a pilot that allowed higher specialty trainees in emergency medicine the ability to train at 50%, 60% or 80% of a full-time rota for 12 months, without having to meet the criteria set out in the Gold Guide.